CodeEnthusiast09/nft-marketplace/README.md

 ### 3. Environment Variables

 Create a `.env` file in the root directory and add your API keys inside.
-The WalletConnect project ID is now required since the v2 update.
+The WalletConnect project ID is now required.
 You can create one easily on the [WalletConnect dashboard](https://dashboard.reown.com):

 ```env
 # The Graph Subgraph URL